kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 This project contains tools to benchmark various implementations of these operations in a wide range of settings:

 - We use both standard **CPU** hardware and massively parallel **GPU** accelerators.
-- We work in spaces of varying dimension (1 to 1,000) and geometry (Euclidean, curved, discrete, etc.).
+- We work in spaces of varying dimension (D=1 to D=1,000) and geometry (Euclidean, curved, discrete, etc.).
-- We study a wide range of kernels that may be oscillating, exhibit singularities, etc.
+- We study a wide range of kernels k(x<sub>i</sub>, y<sub>j</sub>) that may be oscillating, exhibit singularities, etc.
 - We benchmark both **exact** and **approximate** methods.

 Our main purpose is to establish a clear reference on the state-of-the-art for kernel computations.
-We hope that this work will promote cross-pollination between communities.
+We hope that this work will promote cross-pollination between related fields.

 Please note that this ongoing benchmark is **open to all contributions**.
 We have pre-generated data sets with relevant evaluation metrics and provide a Docker container for each algorithm.
 We also rely on a [test suite](https://travis-ci.org/kernel-matrix-benchmarks/kernel-matrix-benchmarks) to make sure that every algorithm works.